A Review on Quantum Circuit Optimization using ZX-Calculus: Heuristic

-Vandaele et al. introduced an approach to minimize the logical qubit count in ZX-diagrams by systematically reordering and (un)bending spiders~\cite{vandaele2024qubitcountoptimizationusingzxcalculus}.
+\citet{vandaele2024qubitcountoptimizationusingzxcalculus}~introduced an approach to minimize the logical qubit count in ZX-diagrams by systematically reordering and (un)bending spiders.
 The core idea is to use the rewrite rules to change the structure of the ZX-diagram such that it is possible to find a vertical cut that reduces the maximum number of wires, hence minimizing the logical qubit count.
-The NP-hard problem of minimizing the number of wires through vertical cuts is formally known as the "fixed-endbags pathwidth problem".
+The NP-hard problem of minimizing the number of wires through vertical cuts is formerly known as the "fixed-endbags path width problem".
 Consequently, finding an optimal solution is computationally expensive for large diagrams.

-\subsubsection{Two-qubit gate count}
+\subsection{Two-Qubit Gate Count}

-\paragraph{Architecture-independent} Staudacher et al. demonstrate that an average reduction of the edge count by 23\% translates to a two-qubit gate reduction of 16\% by applying a set of gflow-preserving rewrite rules (identity removal, spider fusion, local complementation, and pivoting)~\cite{staudacherReducing2QuBitGate2023}.
-They introduce a new heuristic based on the expected change of the Hadamard wire count by the local complementation and pivoting rules~\cite{staudacherReducing2QuBitGate2023}.
+\paragraph{Architecture-Independent} \citet{staudacherReducing2QuBitGate2023}~demonstrate that an average reduction of the edge count by 23\% translates to a two-qubit gate reduction of 16\% by applying a set of general flow-preserving rewrite rules (identity removal, spider fusion, local complementation, and pivoting).
+They introduce a new heuristic based on the expected change of the Hadamard wire count by the local complementation and pivoting rules.
 A reduction of the Hadamard wire count correlates with the expected reduction of two-qubit gates.
 Slightly worsening of the cost function was allowed to permit further improvements later on.
 Stochastic and greedy algorithms are used to select the rewriting rules.
 Further integration with the NAM framework allowed for greater edge count reductions of 29\% that translated into two-qubit gate reductions of approximately 21\%.